swcarpentry/sql-novice-survey/05-null.md

 is actually `null`.
 `null>='1930-00-00'` is also null because we can't answer to that question either.
-And since the only records kept by a `where` are those for which the test is true, record #752 isn't included in either set of results.
+And since the only records kept by a `WHERE` are those for which the test is true, record #752 isn't included in either set of results.